Gary Smith (drummer): Career

 Smith and Johnson were replaced in Survivor in 1981, in part because of conflicts with their other projects.
 Survivor went on released its first Top 40 single, "Poor Man's Son," the same year.
 The band made its breakthrough in 1982 when "Eye of the Tiger" hit No. 1 on the Billboard charts for six weeks and won a Grammy Award.

 Meanwhile, Smith formed the Chicago jazz-rock band Software with Johnson, Patrick Leonard, Bill Ruppert and Mark Colby.
 The band recorded one album, Marbles, released in 1981.

 Smith later toured with Leslie West, but opted out of recording and touring with West because of his session work.
 Smith became one of the first-call studio drummers in Chicago through the 1980s and into the 1990s before he returned to Arizona.
 He played on several thousand studio sessions, including records, movie tracks and hundreds of radio and TV commercials.

 Smith was noted for his work with Chase in the April 2002 Modern Drummer article "Jazz/Rock Pioneers" in company with drummers Bobby Colomby (Blood, Sweat & Tears), Danny Seraphine (Chicago), Billy Cobham (Dreams, Mahavishnu Orchestra), and Jay Burrid (Chase).
-He is currently a member of Chase Revisited, along with many of the original Chase members.
-Chase Revisited has been playing live at venues throughout the country, often featuring trumpet player Eric Miyashiro.